African Penguin Juveniles, Oswald and Nora!

 Bette caring for Pierogi inside of the artificial nest burrow while Sidney kept watch, 2022

 Sidney was also a devoted partner during Bette’s recovery from a rare, complex surgery in 2018.
 When Bette’s care team noticed she wasn’t feeling well, our veterinary staff, led by Senior Director, Zoological Advancement and Avian Medicine Dr. Pilar Fish, immediately jumped into action.
-Through the use of innovative avian medicine methods (like a customized anesthesia method for penguins and repurposing human mustache clippers to safely, closely-crip the dense feathers of African Penguins), our veterinary team successfully removed a golf ball-sized mass from Bette’s abdomen during a four-hour procedure.
+Through the use of innovative avian medicine methods (like a customized anesthesia method for penguins and repurposing human mustache clippers to safely and closely clip the dense feathers of African Penguins), our veterinary team successfully removed a golf ball-sized mass from Bette’s abdomen during a four-hour procedure.

 With physical therapy and close monitoring from our experts, Bette made a full recovery and continues to thrive as a wonderful mom…a sign of this being that these two chicks are the first she has hatched since that surgery!